 16. Shop at Talaat Harb Square

-Talaat Harb Square is filled with shops, ornate balconies and buzzing traffic.
-It’s a real taste of downtown’s French neoclassical architecture and vibrant atmosphere.
+Talaat Harb Square is a real taste of downtown’s French neoclassical architecture and vibrant atmosphere filled with shops, ornate balconies and buzzing traffic.

-There’s plenty of good shopping for bookworms: browse the Madbouly Bookshop and Shorouk Bookstore for a great selection of English-language titles and books about Egypt.
-And stop at Sindbad for a glass of mango or sugar cane juice.
+There’s plenty of good shopping for bookworms.
+Browse the Madbouly Bookshop and Shorouk Bookstore for a great selection of English-language titles and books on Egypt.
+And stop at Sindbad (above) for a glass of sugar cane juice.

-The historic Kasr el Nil Bridge is another must-see in downtown for great Nile views and Khedive history.
+The historic Kasr el Nil Bridge is a downtown must-see for great Nile views and Khedive history.

 The bridge connects downtown’s Tahrir Square to Gezira Island and the Cairo Opera House.

-It’s clogged with traffic during the day, and popular in the evenings for young people and Egyptian couples.
+It’s clogged with traffic during the day, and popular in the evenings for young people and Egyptian couples out on romantic strolls.
 It’s always vibrant with street vendors selling roasted nuts and the blaring music of party boats passing along the river.

 The Kasr el Nil Bridge dates to 1931.
 It was constructed by Dorman Long & Co.
 Ltd with hardware and equipment imported from Britain.
 Some 3,700 tons of steel from Yorkshire was used during construction.